viceice-tests/hunter2/README.md

 Development Process
 -------------------

-There are several maintainer docker services specified in the `docker-compose.tools.yml`, with the notable exception of `yarn` for which you should use the `webpack` container in `docker-compose.dev.yml`.
+There are several maintainer tools specified (as services) in the `docker-compose.tools.yml`, with the notable exception of `yarn` for which you should use the
+ `webpack` container in `docker-compose.dev.yml`.
 To simplify this process you can use the `h2tools.sh` alias file on a `sh` compatible shell:
 ```shell
 . h2tools.sh
 ```